-You can open a debug window to view the natural language processing, bot logging, and session context and variables of the chat.
+You can open a debug window to view the natural language processing, logs, and session context, and variables of the chat.
 To open the debug, click the Debug icon located on the top right-hand side of the Talk to Bot chat window.
-It consists of the following tabs: Debug Log, NL Analysis, Session Context & Variables.
+The Debug window consists of the following tabs: Debug Log, NL Analysis, Session Context & Variables.

-- Debug Log: Lists the processing or processed Dialog task components along with a date timestamp as described in the next section.
+- Debug Log: Lists the processing or processed Dialog task components along with a date timestamp.

-- Dialog Session Context & Variables: Shows both context object and session variables used in the dialog task processing.
-For more information, see Using Session and Context Variables in Tasks and Context Object.
+- Session Context & Variables: Shows both context object and session variables used in the dialog task processing.

-For additional troubleshooting at the bot level, you can open the Debug Log window.
-It provides the sequential progression of a dialog task and context and session variables captured at every node.
+Debug Log provides the sequential progression of a dialog task and context and session variables captured at every node.
 The Debug log supports the following statuses: